 It's December 1802.
 It is a big decision to say, "Yes," to a marriage proposal.
-It is even a bigger decision to refuse the offer after twelve hours.
+It is an even a bigger decision to refuse the offer after twelve hours.
 Especially if you are Jane Austen.

-Estate owner Harris Bigg-Wither proposed to Jane Austen.
+Estate owner Harris Bigg-Wither has proposed to Jane Austen.
 This is the story of those twelve hours.

 Jane Austen is now twenty-six, is back in Hampshire visiting her friends Catherine and Alethea, members of the wealthy Wither family on the Manydown estate.

 In "Twelve Hours" Phil Howe recreates an intense event in Jane Austen's life that is often overlooked.
 It can be read as a story, a dramatic monologue or performed in theatre or non-theatre spaces.
 It is a sensitive subject which he has approached with sentiment, humour and respect.

 This book is a must-read for all fans of Jane Austen, her real-life, her novels, the films and TV dramas based on her books, and all book-lovers who thrive on stories of romance.

 The delightful Church of St Lawrence in Wooton St Lawrence, Basingstoke was packed to capacity last Thursday.
 Unusual; not for a service but for a premiere of a new drama.